loxilb-io/loxilbdocs/docs/k3s-multi-master.md

 ##### Setup the node for loxilb:

 First, follow the steps as outlined for server1.
-Additionally, we will have to start loxilb as follows :
+Additionally, we will have to start loxilb pod instances as follows :

 ```
 $ sudo kubectl apply -f - <<EOF